This content is provided by Chambers. Learn more about our methodology

 Jonathan Crow QC

 A formidable offshore advocate with an outstanding track record in heavyweight commercial, company and public law cases.
 The broad geographic spread of his work takes him to Hong Kong, the Channel Islands and several Caribbean jurisdictions.
-He is sought after for his knowledge of trusts disputes and he also frequently appears before the Privy Council.
+He is sought after for his knowledge of trusts disputes, as well as investment fund and property cases, and he also frequently appears before the Privy Council.

 Orlando Fraser QC